kanaabe/yoshie-realestate/src/pages/index.md

         service providers to complete their jobs in time.
 We could depend on her on any aspects of tasks from inception to compl.
 I recommend Yoshie to all people in needs of “personal” real estate services.
+    - author: Rented in Montclair
+      quote: >-
+        Very professional and personable.
+Would definitely recommend and work with her in the future!
+She always showed me apartments that were well maintained that I couldn’t find on my own.
 ---